Argentinian Spanish: What makes it unique? Many would say it is the variety of Argentinian Slang Terms.

 Familiarize yourself as much as possible before your trip!
 You’ll thank yourself once you touch down in Buenos Aires.
 Here are the latest articles:

-- Peruvian Slang Terms
+- Uruguayan Slang Terms

 We encourage you to sign up for a free trial lesson with a native Argentinian Spanish speaker.